YoavKatz99/CEMS/README.md

 Before using the College Test Management System, ensure the following:

 - MySQL Workbench is installed and running.
-- The necessary tables are set up in the MySQL server using the scripts provided in the `db` folder.
+- The necessary tables are set up in the MySQL server using the scripts provided in the `DB` folder.

 ## Usage